Project North is about preserving the environment. We want to be on the cutting edge of sustainable festivals.

 Another important aspect of this immersion is Project North’s dedication to environmentally conscious education.
 The weekend will welcome experts in sustainable practices to share their knowledge through demonstrations, presentations and informational booths.

-Project North Eco Village runs from 12:00noon to 5:00pm, on Friday, September 27 and 10:00am-5:00pm Saturday, September 28.
+Project North Eco Village runs from 12:00pm - 5:00pm on Friday, September 27 and 10:00am - 5:00pm on Saturday, September 28.
 The village, happening outdoors in the heart of downtown Rhinelander, welcomes individuals, organizations and businesses that would like to promote their sustainability practices.
 Village participants will be responsible for providing their own tent, table, chairs and anything else they may need for their display.
 Each booth space is 10’x10’.
 Registration fee is $25.* Space is limited.

 If you are interested in having a booth at the Project North Eco Village, please contact Traci Stinebrink: firstname.lastname@example.org or click the button below and complete the form.

 Friday, Sept.
 27, 10 am to 2 pm

 Add some quality outdoor time to your visit to the Project North Festival by joining us on this guided paddle down a scenic section of the Wisconsin River just north of Rhinelander.
 Once a veritable highway for Native Americans, fur traders, and lumberjacks traveling up and down the river, the waters flow quieter now.
 Look up to see a bald eagle.
 Check the bank for playful otters who call the river home.
 Maybe a whitetail deer will come down for a drink.
 The river is rich with life.

 Participants should have some experience paddling a canoe or kayak.
 Plan on being on the water for about two to three hours, depending on the pace we travel.
 Kayaks and canoes are available for rent.
 Note that late September weather in Northern Wisconsin is variable.
 Sometimes warm, other times on the cool side.
 Dress accordingly.